-To find out what services may be available in your county, see Texas Department of Family and Protective Services, Programs Available in Your County.
+To find out what services may be available in your county, see Texas Department of Family and Protective Services.
+Programs Available in Your County.

-Reports of abuse, trafficking, or neglect may be made to the CPS division of the DFPS at (800) 252-5400 or on the web at Texas Abuse Hotline Website.
+Reports of abuse, trafficking, or neglect may be made to the CPS division of the DFPS at (800) 252-5400 or on the web at Texas Abuse Hotline Website (www.txabusehotline.org).